pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--Altair8800.md

 # Adjusting the RAM size

-By default, the target places writable variables at address 0xc000 and the stack at the top of memory.
+By default, the target places writable variables at address 0xc000 and the stack at the top of memory at 0xfd00.
 To adjust these use the pragmas `-pragma-define:CRT_ORG_BSS=0xNNNN` and `-pragma-define:REGISTER_SP=0xNNNN`

 # Notes